10to1/10to1.github.com/_posts/2016-02-05-safe-casting-in-objc.md

 category: cocoa
 ---

-Althought Swift is gradually taking over Objective-C, we still use Objective-C for most of our iOS apps.
+Although Swift is gradually taking over Objective-C, we still use Objective-C for most of our iOS apps.
 And recently we ran into the following problem.